 Leo the Late Bloomer, by Robert Kraus

 Leo is a tiger cub.
 He isn’t speaking yet, and he makes quite a mess when he eats.
 His dad expresses concern, but his mother reassures them both that Leo will catch up with all the other cubs when he’s ready.
-Readers of Leo the Late Bloomer are left with a strong message: Everyone develops in his own time.
+Readers of Leo the Late Bloomer are left with a strong message: Everyone develops in their own time.

 It’s a great book for kids who have challenges with self-esteem.